Wolverine971/9takes/src/blog/enneagram/beginners-guide-to-determining-your-enneagram-type.md

 ### [Type 3- The Achiever](/blog/enneagram/enneagram-type-3)

 - **Core Emotion:** Shame
-- **Childhood Wound:** Threes felt deeply connected to the nurturing figure in their life but sensed that they were loved or valued for what they achieved rather than who they were.
+- **Childhood Wound:** Threes felt deeply connected to the nurturing figure in their life but sensed that they were loved or valued for their achievements rather than who they were.
 They worked hard to gain approval through achievements.

 </article>
 <article class="section-content">